dfo-mar-mpas/can_marinefish_ref/README.md

       - comm -23 <(sort accession_list_all.csv | uniq) <(sort accession_list_reflib1.csv | uniq) > accession_list_not_ecopcr.txt
   5.	use list of accession numbers in esearch and efetch commands, this time download fasta format.
   6. Make reflib1 into a blast database and blast the extra sequences.
-  7. Steps to make reflib1 into database
+  7. Steps to make reflib1 into database.
       - extract species names from each entry in reflib1 and look up taxids at website by [file](https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi)
       - truncate headers in reflib1 to 50 characters
       - merge the reflib1 truncated header file with the taxid file to create a taxid map for making the local blast db
       - makeblastdb -in 16S_reflib1_headertrunc50.fasta -parse_seqids -blastdb_version 5 -taxid_map 16S_taxid_map.csv -title "16Sreflib1" -dbtype nt
-      - blast the remaining sequences to reflib1 to see which sequences are a potential match, output is a list of query accession numbers that had a match
+      - blast the remaining sequences to reflib1 to see which sequences are a potential match, output is a list of query accession numbers that had a match.
-      - blastn -db 16S_reflib1_headertrunc50.fasta -query not_ecopcr_oneliner2.fasta -evalue 1e-6 -outfmt '6 qseqid' -max_target_seqs 1 > blast_out.txt
+      - blastn -db 16S_reflib1_headertrunc50.fasta -query not_ecopcr_oneliner2.fasta -evalue 1e-6 -outfmt '6 qseqid' -max_target_seqs 1 > blast_out.txt.
   8. Take output and acquire the full header and sequence from the original query file not_ecopcr_oneliner2.fasta using awk batch cmd.
   9. Separate output into batches and align manually.
   10. Format trimmed sequences for fuzzyid2: